TemApex/payday2-vtc/README.md

 Various Text Changes, now with way more changes and a lot less text!

 **Fixable Issues:**
-- Strings that only appear for clients are unchanged.
-There aren't many of these and I think I've already got them all though.
 - Lots of heist specific "You require X item" strings are unchanged.
 These are low priority.
 - I've noticed a few unchanged hints, but these are super low priority.
 I'll still change them if I remember though.